TheRoboticsClub/colab-2020-Miguel-Azores/docs/_pages/exercises/follow_line.md

 For the implementation of the control algorithm I have worked with an equation that regulates the angular and linear velocity according to the position in which the center point of the line is located, which I mentioned in the previous section.
 I have obtained this equation by assigning a certain speed to each point on the green line.

+{% include gallery id="geogebra" caption="velocity equation" %}

 ## VIDEO OF THE SOLUTION

 [Youtube link](https://www.youtube.com/watch?v=9kCj6eeHf3Y&t=1s)

-[X] Lap time simulation: 48 seconds.
+- [X] Lap time simulation: 48 seconds.
-[X] Lap time real: 48 seconds.
+- [X] Lap time real: 48 seconds.